melaniefp/intro_to_ML_DSC6135/docs/hw/hw1.md

 ## <a name="problem-1">Task: Predicting the Age of Abalone Sea Creatures given Physiological Measurements </a>

 Your ecologist colleagues from Australia have given you a dataset of physiological measurements related to white abalone, an endangered specie [[Wikipedia article on abalone](https://simple.wikipedia.org/wiki/Abalone)].
 Your colleagues are interested in monitoring abalone population health by tracking various measurements (length, weight) of these creatures, as well as their age.
-While the physical measurements are somewhat easy to obtain in the field, directly measuring age is a boring and time-consuming task (cut open the shell, stain it, count the number of rings on the sheel visible through a microscope).
-The age is known to be equal to 1.5 plus the number of rings.
+While the physical measurements are somewhat easy to obtain in the field, directly measuring age is a time-consuming task (cut open the shell, stain it, count the number of rings on the sheel visible through a microscope).
+It also requires killing the animal, which defeats the purpose of protecting the specie.

+The age is known to be equal to 1.5 plus the number of rings inside the animal.
 You have been asked to build a *ring count* predictor for abalone, which is naturally a **regression** problem.
 You'll have the following input measurements for each abalone:

 | column name      | type    | unit | description |
 | ---------------- | ------- | ---- | ----------- |